Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 What to Do When the Hakone Ropeway Is Closed

-The next morning, I learned the Ropeway was closed due to high winds.
-Thankfully, I discovered there was bus service between the Ropeway stops.
-The Izu-Hakone Bus doesn’t accept the Hakone Free Pass, but I paid with my mobile Suica using my iPhone.
+The next morning, I learned that the Hakone Ropeway was closed because of high winds.
+Thankfully, I discovered there was alternate bus service between the ropeway stops.
+The Izu-Hakone Bus does not accept the Hakone Freepass, but I was able to pay easily with mobile Suica on my iPhone.

-I rode all the way to Togendai Station, where the Pirate Ships depart on Lake Ashi.
-A second-class ticket is included with the Hakone Free Pass, but I highly recommend upgrading to first class for 700 Yen—you’ll have much more space and better views.
+I rode all the way to Togendai Station, where the pirate ships depart on Lake Ashi.
+A standard ticket is included with the Hakone Freepass, but I highly recommend upgrading to the deluxe cabin.
+The upgrade currently costs 800 yen one way, and it gave me much more space and better views during the cruise.

-During my visit, the ships were only stopping at Hakonemachi, but they were still running.
-You can find more details on the Hakone Sightseeing Cruise website.
+During my visit, the ships were only stopping at Hakone-machi, although they were still operating.
+Under normal operations, the Hakone Sightseeing Cruise connects Togendai, Hakone-machi, and Moto-Hakone.

 On-Board the Pirate Ship - Lake Ashi